 Total knee replacement is the only option for people with severe knee osteoarthritis, but even that invasive surgery still leaves up to a third of patients with chronic knee pain.
 Many people who undergo total knee replacement surgery go on to become chronic opioid users.

-"Osteoarthritis is one of the most common conditions for which opioids are prescribed [in the United States]," said Kosaku Aoyagi, a physical therapist and researcher at Boston University.
+"Osteoarthritis is one of the most common conditions for which opioids are prescribed ," said Kosaku Aoyagi, a physical therapist and researcher at Boston University.